Dean: David Dynak

 The College of Arts & Media (CAM) offers MS, BS, BFA and BA degrees in a wide range of arts disciplines in three departments: Theatre, Film and Video Production (TFVP), Visual Arts (VA) and Music and Entertainment Industry Studies (MEIS).
 Our vision, mission and values guide our teaching and learning, creative research and scholarly discovery, as well as our engagement with the university, the creative industries and professional fields.

-Graduate: Master of Science in Recording Arts: February 15 (fall admittance only)
+Graduate: (Master of Science in Recording Arts): February 15th (Fall admittance only)

-Fall admittance only: Application deadline to be announced in early (preceeding) spring
+Spring- application deadline to be announced in early spring

 Theatre, Film and Video Production Department, as well as other programs in Visual Arts:

 CAM is committed to both traditional and new technology areas and celebrates the dynamic synergy between the two.
 CAM students can take advantage of superb studios, laboratories, equipment, galleries and performance spaces on campus.
 Students across all three CAM departments create work in computer labs where equipment and software are upgraded regularly.
 Most CAM studios are open for use by enrolled CAM majors, minors and graduate students when classes are not scheduled.

 - Five recording studios with analog, digital and hybrid technology